How to Use Your MacBook Notch as a Teleprompter

 CueNotch runs on macOS 14 (Sonoma) or later and works on both Apple Silicon and Intel Macs.
 The notch integration works best on MacBook Pro 14" and 16" (2021+) and MacBook Air (2022+), but CueNotch works on any Mac — the overlay simply appears at the top-center of your screen.

-Download CueNotch, sign in, and activate your 7-day free trial with full Pro features.
-After the trial, you can continue using the free tier (3 activations/day, 100-word limit) or upgrade to Pro for a one-time $29 payment.
+Download CueNotch, sign in, and activate your 3-day free trial with full Pro features.
+After the trial, you can continue using the free tier (3 activations/day, 100-word limit) or upgrade to Pro for $29.99 one-time lifetime access in the U.S. App Store.
+Local App Store pricing may vary.
 See how CueNotch compares in our roundup of all 5 notch teleprompter apps, or check out the best free teleprompter options for Mac.
 For tips on nailing your video presence, read how to get perfect eye contact on Zoom.
+Learn how voice-synced scrolling works, or see how creators use CueNotch for YouTube videos, sales calls, and presentations.